egberts/easy-admin/490-net-ssh/README.OpenSSH.bastion.md

-This is a marked difference from a SSH Jump host where a user can login onto the host and then forward on to another (but internal) SSH server: a bastion host makes use of two separate SSH processes (as a security feature) whereas a SSH
+This is a marked difference from a SSH Jump host where a user can login onto the host and then forward on to another (but internal) SSH server:

+- a bastion host makes use of two separate SSH processes (as a security feature)
-Jump host leverages a single SSH process to receive then forward a SSH connection without making a use of any local TTY device:  Of course, all that does not include the main SSH daemon whose job is to do an extra process-forking of a new
+- whereas a SSH Jump host leverages a single SSH process to receive then forward a SSH connection without making a use of any local TTY device.

+Of course, all
+that does not include the main SSH daemon whose job is to do an extra process-forking of a new
 SSH user session with each inbound SSH connection.

 A bastion SSH host is a server that only allows
 SSH connection with following `sshd_config` settings:

 - `PermitOpen <allowed_public_IP>:2222`
 - `PermitTunnel no`
 - `AllowTcpForwarding yes`